vjananth89/furry-robot/README.md

 >###NOTE:
 >The macro given should be run in the **Visual Basic editor** that comes with MS Excel.
 It can be found in  **Tools -> Macro --> > Visual Basic Editor**
+>The code is found in Test.txt and can be copied into the Visual Basic Text editor